Who is Turnkey For Good?

 Since 1989, Katrina has worked shoulder to shoulder with social good C-suite leaders to bring ideas to fruition and secure the funding that must follow.
 Her clients range from The ALS Association, whose organization she helped realign to more effectively impact their mission, to organizations like the Spina Bifida Association as it revamped its revenue portfolio.

 Her clients’ successes and her commitment to researching donor and fundraiser behavior make her a sought-after speaker, presenting at national conferences for the likes of Blackbaud, Peer-to-Peer Professional Forum, Nonprofit PRO Power, and her clients’ national meetings.
 Katrina also shares her business experience at NonProfit PRO as a blogger on “Peeling the Onion” and is the co-author of the 2017 book Dollar Dash – the Behavioral Economics of Peer-to-Peer Fundraising.
-Her one word – “Why?”
+In 2023 she co-authored Social Fundraising - Mining the New Peer-to-Peer Landscape.

 Otis Fulton, Ph.D.